AntarticMokeys/comp2850-hci-starter-VN/wk06/research/notes.md

 4. Struggles to read in small or bright interfaces -> Wants customisation

 **Job story ideas**:
-- When I'm navigating apps,
+- When I'm navigating UI,
 I want all my accessibility needs in one place , so I can continue with my task swiftly, because I don't want to waste unnecessary time.

-- When I'm navigating an app,
+- When I'm reading text,
 I want to be able to customise the UI, so I can understand the content, so I can still complete my tasks